jr-giank/recruitment-platform/README.md

 ### 3. Vacancy list

-When a company enter into the application can see the list of vacancies, in this case they have not created a vacancies.
+When a company enter into the application can see the list of vacancies, in this case they have not created any vacancy.

 ![vacancies](./Screenshots/vacancy-list.png)